US-Iran blockade stalemate in Strait of Hormuz amid ceasefire extension and ship seizures

 Key details reported by multiple sources:

-- The US Navy Secretary John Phelan resigned 'effective immediately' on April 23, 2026, amid the ongoing war with Iran.
+- The US secretary of the navy, John Phelan, resigned ‘effective immediately’ on April 23, 2026, amid the war with Iran, following the removal of other senior US military officers earlier this month.

-- Israeli strikes in southern Lebanon killed Lebanese journalist Amal Khalil (43) and wounded photographer Zeinab Faraj on April 23, 2026, marking the deadliest day since the 10-day truce with Hezbollah.
+- Israeli airstrikes in southern Lebanon on April 23 killed Lebanese journalist Amal Khalil (43) and wounded photographer Zeinab Faraj, bringing the death toll to five—the deadliest day since a 10-day Israel-Hezbollah truce began on April 16.

 Points of Difference